TheoSeun/STX-AirDropX/README.md

-# Airdrop Distribution Smart Contract
+# AirdropX Distribution Smart Contract

 ## Overview
 This smart contract enables the decentralized distribution of tokens via an airdrop mechanism.
 It supports recipient eligibility verification, claim tracking, tiered distribution, emergency withdrawals, and reclaiming unclaimed tokens after a set period.
 Additionally, it includes pause/resume functionality for security and governance.